 How many GB do I need for a trip to Bangui?

-For normal tourist use for a week, 3 to 5 GB is usually enough, as many hotels in Bangui offer Wi-Fi for large downloads.
-If you are going to upload many photos or make video calls, calculate more and leave some margin, because recharging in the country is not always easy.
+For normal tourist use for a week, 3 to 5 GB is enough, as many hotels in Bangui offer Wi-Fi for large downloads.
+If you're going to upload many photos or make video calls, calculate more and leave some buffer, because topping up in the country is not always easy.

 Do I need to register the eSIM with my passport?

-No. The travel eSIM is purchased online and activated with a QR code, without going through any counter or handing over your passport to a local operator, something that may be required when buying a physical SIM in the country.
+No. A travel eSIM is purchased online and activated with a QR code, without going to any counter or handing your passport to a local operator, which may be requested when buying a physical SIM in the country.
 You provide your data to the provider during purchase and arrive with your connection ready.

-Is eSIM or roaming better for this destination?
+Is an eSIM or roaming better for this destination?

 Conclusion

-Traveling to the Central African Republic requires preparation, and connectivity is no exception: coverage is concentrated in Bangui and cities, and getting a reliable local SIM can be a hassle.
-An eSIM solves this for you from home, without paperwork or queues, with 24/7 Spanish support in case of any questions.
+Traveling to the Central African Republic requires preparation, and connectivity is no exception: coverage is concentrated in Bangui and the cities, and getting a reliable local SIM can be a hassle.
+An eSIM solves this for you from home, with no paperwork or queues, and with 24/7 Spanish support if any questions arise.
 Buy your plan and arrive with your eSIM for the Central African Republic activated in 1 minute.